Surcharging Frequently Asked Questions for U.S.-based Users

 When I surcharge, where/who does that money go to?

-The surcharge fee pays for your credit card processing fees, so it is netted when payouts are made according to your normal payout schedule.
+The surcharge fee pays your credit card processing fees, so it is netted when payouts are made according to your normal payout schedule.

-Important: State requirements vary and are constantly evolving, please review your specific state requirements.
+Important: State requirements vary and are constantly evolving; please review your specific state requirements.

 The payment page will automatically display the appropriate information to inform the pet owner of any applicable surcharge.